 “When you lead with learning at the bedrock, and you’re offering opportunities for people to learn about their career path, the internal mobility really starts to come to life because you're providing skills that they need for the future and what those competencies are and how they’re going to get there,” she told Built In.

 If a company doesn’t provide learning and development opportunities, seek out professional development classes through online learning platforms, where you can pick up technical skills, sharpen your people skills and show your supervisor that you are eager to grow.

+You can put downtime to good use by networking with other professionals in your industry.
+That way, you can talk more frequently about the things in your job that actually do excite you.
+You can also use networking to your advantage if you’re looking to switch careers entirely.
 Not sure where to start?
 Try scheduling an informational interview with someone in your dream job so you can learn what skills or steps are needed to build toward a similar role.